 In November 2014, a report published in the medical journal Microbiome indicated that long-term use of Nexium and similar drugs could reduce the microbial diversity in the body, lowering its ability to fight off c. diff infections.

-C. Diff infections can lead to Clostridium difficile-associated diarrhea (CDAD), causing persistent diarrhea, water stool, abdominal pain and fever.
-It can eventually lead to more severe intestinal problems if not treated in a timely manner.
+C. diff infections can lead to Clostridium difficile-associated diarrhea (CDAD), causing persistent diarrhea, water stool, abdominal pain and fever.
+If not treated in a timely manner, it can also eventually lead to more severe and long-lasting intestinal problems.